-Economic uncertainty is defined as a situation in which the future outlook of an economy is unpredictable.
-This may arise due to various reasons, including political instability and incompetent policies.
+Economic uncertainty is a situation in which the future outlook of an economy is unpredictable, which may arise for various reasons, including political instability and incompetent policies.

-Uncertainty's impact on the general economy is perpetuated in the form of negative sentiments or expectations about the current or future economic situation.
+Uncertainty impacts the general economy through negative sentiments or expectations about the current or future economic situation.
 This gloomy sentiment eventually translates into adverse spending and investment patterns throughout the economy.
-Consequently, resulting in negative growth and income levels.
+Consequently, resulting in unfavourable growth and income levels.

-How does uncertainty impact individuals, governments, and businesses?
+How does economic uncertainty impact individuals, governments, and businesses?

 To be precise, the way a firm embraces economic uncertainty may differ according to what industry that firm belongs to.
 The agriculture industry may remain unaffected because agricultural products are necessary goods with relatively inelastic demand.
 Consequently, the industry may continue to operate normally.
 Similarly, the education sector may also continue to function as usual.

-However, industries linked with luxuries or investments might have a different reaction depending upon their niche.
-For example, people might flock away from purchasing new vehicles due to an uncertain economic future, negatively impacting the auto industry, but as a consequence, the auto repair industry may even profit from the uncertainty as people move towards repairing the ones they already own.
+However, industries linked with luxuries or investments might react differently depending on their niche.
+For example, people might flock away from purchasing new vehicles due to an uncertain economic future, negatively impacting the auto industry.
+Still, as a consequence, the auto repair industry may profit from the uncertainty as people move towards repairing the ones they already own.

 The impact on real estate

-The real estate sector powers over 70 other industries.
-This proves that the functioning of the sector is essential for the economy.
-An impact on this sector would result in massive losses to the numerous other industries that feed off of it.
-This is why the real estate sector is often granted subsidies and special amnesty schemes by governments, as also recently seen during the COVID-19 pandemic.
+The real estate sector powers over 70 other industries, proving that the sector’s functioning is essential for the economy.
+An impact on this sector would result in massive losses to the numerous other industries that feed off it.
+This is why governments often subsidise the real estate sector and special amnesty schemes, as also recently seen during the COVID-19 pandemic.

 Overall, economic uncertainty can have a varied effect on the industry, depending on if you’re on the supply (developer or builder) or the demand side (homebuyer or investor).